 Assure Your Loved One That They Are the Decision-Maker

-In whatever decisions you make about caring for your loved one from a distance, always remember they still have free will.
+In whatever decisions you make about caring for your loved one from a distance, always remember they still have self-agency.
 Decisions about how and where they live are theirs to make, unless, of course, they are incapacitated.

 Through partnering with trusted family, friends, and a professional in-home caregiver and making use of technology, you can ease the stress of serving as a long-distance caregiver and ensure a senior’s safety and well-being.